iojosorio/cse-134-ss1-2025-discussions/README.md

 - `grid.html`: Demonstrates use of `display:grid` to create responsive grids using CSS.

 **D.** `w3_demos/css-variables/`:
-- `css-vars.html`: Demonstrates basic usage of CSS variables to define reusable properties
+- `css-vars.html`: Demonstrates basic usage of CSS variables to define global, reusable properties.